gulkily/Selenium-Course/README.md

     3. By class
     4. By xpath
     5. By nested structure
+3. Building an XPath with Firebug and FirePath
-3. Interacting with an element
+4. Interacting with an element
     1. Clicking
     2. Hovering
     3. Entering text
     4. Scrolling
+    5. Advanced interactions
-4. Detecting changing page state
+5. Detecting changing page state
     1. Element appearance
     2. Element disappearance
     3. Page URL
     4. Element text
-5. Testing for common problems
+6. Testing for common problems
     1. Are there any broken images or links?
     2. Are there any JavaScript errors?
     3. Are any elements off-screen?